 What happens at the closing meeting?

-The meeting usually takes about an hour and is usually held at one of our branches.
+The meeting will last approximately 1 hour and will be held either at the Escrow Company’s office or a Notary may come to your home.
 The steps below explain what happens during and after closing:

 - The respective closing agent reviews the settlement sheet with you.